 There are multiple authentication options for sharing your site externally.

-You can choose the best option for your organization at tenant/admin level.
+You can choose the best option for your organization at the tenant/admin level.
 Then, you can change site collections individually to allow for different levels of sharing per site collection.
-Note, at site collection level, you can only change the site collection sharing option to be less permissive and not more permissive then the tenant level settings.
-Therefore, you want to set the tenant level options to be the most permissive level you are willing to allow in any part of your environment.
+Note, at the site collection level, you can only change the site collection sharing option to be less permissive and not more permissive than the tenant-level settings.
+Therefore, you want to set the tenant-level options to be the most permissive level you are willing to allow in any part of your environment.
 Then you can apply a stricter external sharing policy per site collection.

 As a rule of thumb, internal content should be stored in one site collection.
-While external content should be stored in a separate site collection.
-There by, reducing the internal content's risk of exposure to external users.
-Internal site collections can have external sharing turned off while external sites will have external sharing turned on.
+At the same time, external content should be stored in a separate site collection.
+Thereby reducing the internal content's risk of exposure to external users.
+In addition, internal site collections can have external sharing turned off, while external sites will have external sharing turned on.
 This will effectively block external users from accidentally accessing content they shouldn't.

 How do you check or change your organization's external sharing settings?

 Below are the options for external sharing, listed from least to most permissive.

 This option blocks external sharing for your entire organization.
 Using this option will block all external sharing!
 Instead, use a more open policy at the tenant level, and then you can adjust each site collection's settings to be more restrictive.

 In Active Directory (AD), you can add external users as guest users.
 This gives IT more control and easy visibility of the external users being allowed access to the organization.

 A guest user account can be set up using any email address.